Angel's Landing: the extreme hike that's worth every step

 • Length: about 8.7 km (round trip)

-• Elevation Gain: approximately 450 meters elevation difference
+• Elevation gain: approximately 450 meters elevation difference

-• Difficulty: high — steep sections, exposed edges, and a narrow path with chains to hold onto.
+• Difficulty: high—steep sections, exposed edges, and a narrow path with chains to hold onto.

-What awaits you at the top?
+What awaits at the summit?

 How to prepare for Angel’s Landing?